 Master’s in Theology (Pastoral Theology)

-This level 9 programme ideally forms part of a minister’s continuing journey of growth and development, strengthening his/her capacity for ministry leadership in the Church.
+This level 9 programme forms part of a minister’s continuing journey of growth and development, strengthening capacity for ministry leadership in the Church, which includes taking significant responsibility for the work of individuals and groups, and for leading and initiating mission-focused activity in a wide (and sometimes unpredictable) variety of professional levels and contexts.

 Introduction

-This level 9 programme ideally forms part of a minister’s continuing journey of growth and development, strengthening his/her capacity for ministry leadership in the Church.
+This level 9 programme forms part of a minister’s continuing journey of growth and development, strengthening capacity for ministry leadership in the Church, which includes taking significant responsibility for the work of individuals and groups, and for leading and initiating mission-focused activity in a wide (and sometimes unpredictable) variety of professional levels and contexts.

 Description